-Moissanites were first discovered in 1893 by Dr. Henri Moissan, a french scientist who the gemstone was than named after.
+Moissanites were first discovered in 1893 by Dr. Henri Moissan, a French scientist, who the gemstone was then named after.
 He discovered microscopic particles in Arizona from a crater that was created by a meteorite.

-It wasn't until the late 90's that scientist figured out how to create Moissanite.
+It wasn't until the late 90's that scientists figured out how to create moissanite.

-Moissanites are made-man gems, as they are made up of silicon carbide crystals.
+Moissanites are man-made gems, as they are made up of silicon carbide crystals.
 These crystals are then fashioned together into moissanite gemstones.
-This process is a time consuming as it takes anywhere from two to three months to create one moissanite stone.
+This process is time consuming as it takes anywhere from two to three months to create one moissanite stone.

-At Olive Ave we only use the highest of quality Moissanites.
-We receive all our stones from Charles & Colvard, as they have continue to show the highest of quality.
-All of Olive Ave's moissanite stones are colorless .
+At Olive Ave we only use the highest of quality moissanites.
+We receive all our stones from Charles & Colvard, as they continue to show the highest of quality.
+All of Olive Ave's moissanite stones are colorless.

-All of our moissanite rings come with a Limited Lifetime Warranty that applies to your purchase that are 4mm in size or larger.
+All of our moissanite rings come with a Limited Lifetime Warranty that applies to purchases that are 4mm in size or larger.
 The terms of the Limited Lifetime Warranty include a warranty against defects in material and workmanship of the gems.

 There are four characteristics of Moissanites